Winter wedding Ideas: 5 top tips for planning your Winter Wedding

 About the Author

 Natasha is the founder and lead planner at Pearline Events, a London-based wedding planning business specialising in vibrant multicultural celebrations and dry-hire venues.
-With her background of over a decade of experience in Civil Service project management, she brings unparalleled logistics and problem solving skills, plus creative flair to create seamless, colourful weddings.
+With over a decade of experience in Civil Service project management, she brings unparalleled logistics and problem solving skills, plus creative flair to create seamless, colourful weddings.
 Her work has been featured in numerous online and print publications.

 Named after her late grandmother, 'Pearline' means precious, reflecting Natasha's belief that every love story is unique and deserves a wedding that reflects its true spirit and you.
 She helps couples fuse their cultures into an exquisitely elegant day, ensuring they arrive relaxed and joyful.